OLEGSHA/KenDB3/docs/DEPLOYMENT.md

 The repository additionally contains a CI configuration for automatic deployment at windcorp.ru by means of [Gitea Actions](https://docs.gitea.com/usage/actions/overview) (very similar to [GitHub Actions](https://github.com/features/actions)).

 The action checks out the repository into a container, then builds the Docker image and tags it appropriately.
-Finally, the host is notified through a method I will not disclose, and the running instance is reloaded based on the image that was built.
+Finally, the host is notified through SSH, and the running instance is reloaded based on the image that was built.

+See [.windcorp.ru](../.windcorp.ru) for some windcorp.ru-specific files.

 The infrastructure on host is not represented in this repository.